 The Standardized Patient Program manages all standardized patient participants in educational, research and/or assessment activities for Baylor Scott & White Medical Center – Temple and Texas A&M Health Science Center College of Medicine.

-A Standardized Patient (SP) is an individual who has been trained to consistently and accurately simulate an actual medical condition or disease, including a patient's history, physical findings, personality and/or behavior.
+Standardized patients (SP) are individuals who have been coached to consistently and accurately portray an actual medical condition or disease, including a patient's history, physical findings, personality and/or behavior.

 Standardized patients are utilized in training activities for medical students, residents, nurses and allied health professionals.

 Potential uses of standardized patients for learning experiences include, but are not limited to:

 - Objective Structured Clinical Examinations (OSCEs)

 - Hybrid simulations with low and high-fidelity manikins

 - Remediation training